birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 Cryptographic domain validation can be used on domains that are contained in both domain validation certificates (where only the domain name in a certificate is validated) and extended or organization validated certificates (where information like organization identity as well as domain name is validated).
 Cryptographic domain validation only hardens the security of the validation of domain names, not broader identities (e.g., organization names).
-The use of cryptographic domain validation in an OV or EV certificate only improves the validation of the domain name(s) contained in the certificate (in the common name or subject-alternate names fields) and does not impact the validation of other forms of identity contained in the certificate.
+The use of cryptographically-constrained domain validation in an OV or EV certificate only improves the validation of the domain name(s) contained in the certificate (in the common name or subject-alternate names fields) and does not impact the validation of other forms of identity contained in the certificate.
-Use of cryptographic domain validation in a DV certificate does not imply validation of any identity beyond the domain name(s) in the certificate.
+Use of cryptographically-constrained domain validation in a DV certificate does not imply validation of any identity beyond the domain name(s) in the certificate.

-The defense involves the domain owner specifying a policy indicating their desire for cryptographic domain validation via DNS CAA records and securely communicating these records to all CAs.
+The defense involves the domain owner specifying a policy indicating their desire for cryptographically-constrained domain validation via DNS CAA records and securely communicating these records to all CAs.
-Hence, a core aspect of cryptographic domain validation is 1\) ensuring secure policy lookups, and 2\) preventing downgrade attacks that convince a CA to issue a certificate using non-cryptographic domain validation.
+Hence, a core aspect of cryptographically-constrained domain validation is 1\) ensuring secure policy lookups, and 2\) preventing downgrade attacks that convince a CA to issue a certificate using non-cryptographically-constrained domain validation.

 ### Secure Policy Lookup